-AHM Mehbub is a senior research associate at KAPSARC.
-He currently leads the maritime project, in collaboration with the Kingdom’s energy ecosystem.
-This project invetigates future port activity and fuel forecasting.
+Dr. AHM Mehbub Anwar is a Research Lead at KAPSARC.
+He currently leads the Energy Decision Model for Maritime, which results in research outcomes as well as advisory inputs for the energy ecosystem across the Kingdom.
+This project investigates future port activity including seaborne trade and fuel consumption in the shipping sector both locally and globally.
 He also works on the KAPSARC Spatial Urban Energy System (KSUES) project.
 Prior to joining KAPSARC, he worked in Transport for New South Wales (TfNSW), a state government organisation, as a transport planner, and at the University of Wollongong (UOW) in Australia as a researcher.
 He led the update on the state of transport in the TfNSW regions as part of the strategic planning for its Future Transport 2056.
 He has also worked as a lecturer at Khulna University of Bangladesh, and was later promoted to a professor in urban transport planning.
 He holds a Ph.D. with an examiners’ commendation for an outstanding thesis from the UOW.
 His thesis focused on modeling travellers’ preference heterogeneity.

 The Riyadh metro system is being implemented as a sustainable transport option that will offer reliable, affordable and comfortable urban mobility.
 It is important to understand the factors influencing the likelihood that people will use the new metro system.
 Thus, this study’s key objective is to investigate the underlying factors that drive people to use the metro instead of their current transport modes.